(I acknowledge the Traditional Owners of the land, the Boon Wurrung people of the Kulin Nation, and pay respect to their Elders, past and present.)

 Mount Bishop Summit – Hard Walk / 3.7 km / 45 mins to 1 hour each way

-And for those that like the idea of spending the ENTIRE day walking, there’s a long 19.1 km hike to the Lightstation, which will take about 6 hours each way… It’s not for the faint-hearted.
+For those that like the idea of spending the ENTIRE day walking, there’s a long 19.1 km hike to the Lightstation, which will take about 6 hours each way… It’s not for the faint-hearted.

 A lot of people take a day trip to Wilsons Prom just to soak up the incredible beaches and enjoy the sunshine.
 In the summer months, the beaches are often swarmed with friends and families making sand castles and playing in the waves.
-So if walking isn’t really your thing, the beaches at Wilsons Prom are the perfect place to relax instead!

-Squeaky Beach is definitely the most popular due to it’s shiny white squeaky sand, but there’s also Whisky Bay, Picnic Bay, Cotters Beach, Norman Beach and Five Mile Beach too.
+Squeaky Beach is definitely the most popular due to its shiny white squeaky sand, but there’s also Whisky Bay, Picnic Bay, Cotters Beach, Norman Beach and Five Mile Beach too.
 Each one has a different walking length in order to reach, so choose one that works best for you.

 For reference: Squeaky Beach, Whisky Bay and Picnic Bay all have carparks within a few hundred metres from the water, so they’ll obviously be the most popular for day visitors!